Pilates

-Pilates (/pɪˈlɑːti:z/ pil-AH-teez, /de/) is a type of mind-body exercise developed in the early 20th century by German physical trainer Joseph Pilates, after whom it was named.
+Pilates (/pɪˈlɑːti:z/; /de/) is a type of mind-body exercise developed in the early 20th century by Joseph Pilates, after whom it was named.
 Pilates called his method "Contrology".
-Pilates uses a combination of around 50 repetitive exercises to spur muscle exertion.
-Each exercise flows from the "five essentials": breath, cervical alignment, rib and scapular stabilization, pelvic mobility, and utilization of the transversus abdominis.
-Each exercise is typically repeated three to five times.
-As of 2023, over 12 million people practice Pilates.
+It is practiced worldwide, especially in Western countries such as Australia, Canada, the United States and the United Kingdom.
+As of 2005, there were 11 million people practicing the discipline regularly and 14,000 instructors in the United States.

-Pilates developed in the aftermath of the late nineteenth century physical culture of exercising to alleviate ill health.
-There is, however, only limited evidence to support the use of Pilates to alleviate problems such as lower back pain.
-While studies have found that regular sessions improve balance, and can help muscle conditioning in healthy adults (compared to doing no exercise), it has not been shown to be an effective treatment for any medical condition.
+Pilates developed in the aftermath of the late 19th century physical culture of exercising in order to alleviate ill health.
+There is however only limited evidence to support the use of Pilates to alleviate problems such as lower back pain.
+Evidence from studies show that while Pilates improves balance, it has not been shown to be an effective treatment for any medical condition other than evidence that regular Pilates sessions can help muscle conditioning in healthy adults, when compared to doing no exercise.